qiandongyq/walmart-cookie-toolkit/README.md

 ### Preparing to Release

 To prepare for publish, simply run `yarn assemble` which will kick off a production-ready build step and then zip all the contents to `walmart-dev-toolkit-*.zip` in the folder root.
-This zip file will include all the files you need for your extension to be uploaded to the web store.
+This zip file will include all the files you need for your extension to be used in chromium based browser.

 ## Need More help?